skrey/yellow-extensions/features/release/README.md

 ## How to package files for a website update

 The [update extension](https://github.com/datenstrom/yellow-extensions/tree/master/features/update) checks if new extensions are available in the official repository, then downloads and updates what's necessary.
 Your extension can become part of this update mechanism.
 Get a GitHub account and fork the official repository.
-Please make sure your extension follows our coding standard.
+Please make sure your extension follows our coding/documentation standard.
 [See example extension](https://github.com/schulle4u/yellow-extension-example).

 ## How to create a release